cwcordell/time-warp/README.md

 ### Binary and Static Upload to Server

-[Building the binary](#Building-the-Binary)) and then upload the binary and the static directory to the server.
+[Build the binary](#Building-the-Binary)) and then upload the binary and the static directory to the server.

 ``` shell
     go build main.go